 - Turn the switch off and leave it off for an hour.

 - Turn the isolator switch back on after an hour.

 - Turn the unit back on from the master controller and see how the system runs.

 - Check for error codes on the master controller e.g. EEE, E42 or F42.

 Note: Different brands have different error codes.

-Note: be mindful that if you try to turn your system back on at the hottest time of the day in 30 degree heat, it won’t cool as fast as it would if you turn it back on in the morning at lower weather temperatures.
+Be mindful that if you try to turn your system back on at the hottest time of the day in 30 degree heat, it won’t cool as fast as it would if you turn it back on in the morning at lower weather temperatures.
 For more information on the best time of day to start your air conditioning click here.

-At the time of installation, we provide you with an instruction/user manual.
+At the time of your aircon installation, we provide you with an instruction/user manual.
 Different brands have different tips to fix unwanted error codes, which you should be able to locate in your manual.
 It’s a good idea to have this handy if you need to call us.
 Sometimes these product manuals are also available online to download.
 Please be aware there are multiple product manuals so download the one specific to your model of system.

 If the error code continues to show, call us on 07 3395 7633 and we will arrange for a qualified technician to inspect the system.

-General website links to common brand systems for trouble shooting problems
+General website links to common brand systems for troubleshooting problems